 Office 365 E1 Licenses

-If your nonprofit is using free Office 365 E1 licenses, our understanding is that these will also be converted to a discounted version at the subscription’s anniversary.
-Because discounted Office 365 E1 licenses are not free, we recommend that nonprofit organizations with less than 300 users replace them before expiration with the equivalent free Microsoft 365 Business Basic licenses.
+We recommend that nonprofit organizations with less than 300 users replace these licenses before expiration with the equivalent free Microsoft 365 Business Basic licenses.
 At any point before the expiration of existing Office 365 E1 licenses, organizations should procure Microsoft 365 Business Basic subscriptions and assign them to users who are currently assigned Office 365 E1 licensing.

 The Office 365 E1 licenses should then be unassigned from all users so that all of the organization’s Office 365 E1 licenses are unused, and the E1 subscription should also be cancelled.